RohitDulam/Image-Segmentation./README.md

 # Image-Segmentation.
-Implementation of Deeplab version 3 for semantic segmentation in cyberbullying images.
+Implementation of Deeplab version 3 in TensorFlow for Semantic Segmentation in cyberbullying images.
+Please note that the implementation doesn't include the Multi-Grid system that has been used in the original paper.
+Also, the baseline here is a VGG16 network implemented in TensorFlow.
+The main difference here is change in loss function.
+The Loss function is a sum of classification loss for each pixel of the image and also the classification loss coming from the VGG16 for classifying an image into one of the classes of cyberbullying.